Skip to content

 We’ve all had those days when we walked into unfamiliar situations: the first day in a new school, that first middle school dance, a job at a new company.
 If we were lucky, some caring individual came alongside us to help us get our footing.

-Your substitute teachers face similar situations nearly every day.
-An unfamiliar building, locked doors, technology that they haven’t been trained how to use — not only are these frustrating and demoralizing for substitutes, they also make it really difficult to be effective.
+Your substitute teachers face similar situations nearly every day — an unfamiliar building, locked doors, technology that they haven’t been trained how to use.
+Not only are these frustrating and demoralizing for substitutes, but can make it difficult for a professional to be effective.

+3. Provide well-developed lesson plans.
 Substitutes want to work with students — they’re educators, after all.
-Lesson plans will prepare them to step in and continue instruction, rather than trying to figure out how to best utilize class time.
+Lesson plans prepare them to step in and continue instruction, rather than trying to figure out how to best utilize (or pass) class time.

-You want substitutes to stand in the gap while the teacher is out, ensuring that learning continues with as little interruption as possible.
-Any time a substitute spends figuring out processes is time not spent working with students.
+You want substitutes to fill the gap while the teacher is out, ensuring continuous learning.
+Any time a substitute spends figuring out processes or technology is time not spent working with students.

 What’s the most demanding part of a substitute’s job?
-The need to build rapport and connect with a classroom of students they don’t know.
-Establishing that connection quickly and taking control of the classroom isn’t easy for anyone, much less someone who is new to a group of students.
-If a substitute spends the first five minutes trying to figure out how to turn on a microphone or figure out what’s going on with the lesson, it makes classroom management that much harder.
+The need to build rapport and connect with a classroom of students they don’t know, quickly.
+If a substitute spends the first five minutes trying to figure out the electronic board or find the lesson plan, classroom management becomes that much harder.

 Imagine a situation where a substitute needs to act to ensure student safety — do they have adequate knowledge of fire exits, emergency drills and other safety procedures?
 Do they know if certain doors are locked at certain times of the day?
-If a substitute must move quickly, they’ll need to know what procedures to follow.
+They need to know what procedures to follow to move swiftly.